-Rory Miller is Professor of International Politics, and Director of the Energy Studies Certificate program and the Small States Research program at Georgetown University in Qatar.
+Rory Miller is Professor of International Politics, Director of the Energy Studies Certificate program and Co-Director of the Small States Research program at Georgetown University in Qatar.
 He teaches and researches on international relations, small state and regional security, international security, and alliances and theories of external intervention.

-Professor Miller received his Ph.D. in Middle East and Mediterranean Studies from King’s College London.
+Professor Miller received his Ph.D. in Middle East and Mediterranean Studies Program of the War Studies Department of King’s College London.